s-adhit/s-adhit/README.md

 # Hey there, I'm Adhit

-I'm currently exploring NLP and Vision domains and learning GPU programming.
+I'm currently exploring Mechanistic Interpretability, NLP and Vision.

 I love learning from the community and look forward to actively contributing to meaningful projects.